Viruliant/Viruliant.GitHub.io/README.md

 [Sorenson's Acoustic DUAL Piano Scheme Setup Video(NOT in Stereo)](http://youtu.be/yY1FSsUV-8c?t=140s) shall serve as a layman's description of what a live Scheme interpreter/translator/compiler can look like;
-It is also an Excellent Musical Piece, w/Narration of how his code generates it(you may also wish to rewind it, to hear more details).
+It is also an Excellent Musical Piece, w/Narration of how his code generates it(you may also wish to rewind it to the begining, to hear more details).

 In the spirit of: